tdulcet/AutoPrimeNet/README.md

                         overwrite any existing work files.
   --register-exponents  Prompt for all parameters needed to register one or
                         more specific exponents and exit.
-  --unreserve=EXPONENT  Unreserve the exponent and exit.
+  --unreserve EXPONENT  Unreserve the exponent and exit.
 Use this only if you
                         are sure you will not be finishing this exponent.
   --unreserve-all       Report assignment results, unreserve all assignments
                         and exit.